auth0/docs/articles/connections/social/twitter.md

 ::: panel Application-Specific Access Tokens
-Unlike many social identity providers, Twitter allows you to use application-specific access tokens for many API calls without requiring user access tokens.
+Unlike many social identity providers, Twitter allows you to use application-specific Access Tokens for many API calls without requiring user Access Tokens.
 You can generate these tokens in [Twitter Application Management](https://apps.twitter.com).
-Using application-specific access tokens will limit your app to requests that do not require user context.
+Using application-specific Access Tokens will limit your app to requests that do not require user context.
 For more information, see [Twitter Developer Documentation: Application-Only Authentication](https://developer.twitter.com/en/docs/basics/authentication/overview/application-only.html).
 :::

 ## Troubleshooting